laurakond/Stitch-Art-Guides-pp4/README.md

 ![footer](documentation/images/features/footer.jpg)

 - The Footer features social media links that are related to the website and provides a copyright line indicating that this website was created for educational purposes only.
+    - The instagram account displayed in the footer refers to the site owner's/my personal instagram account that showcases cross-stitch projects which is related to the aim of the project.
+It is slightly different to the LinkedIn and Github accounts as it does not relate to my web development journey.

 **The Landing Page**